supriya-project/supriya/docs/source/tutorials/servers.rst

 ..  note:: This is spiritually equivalent to :term:`sclang`'s ``Server.doWhenBooted``.

-..  tip:: Use lifecycle callbacks to load SynthDefs on server boot.
-Make sure
+..  tip:: Use lifecycle callbacks to load :doc:`SynthDefs <synthdefs>` on server
-    to sync the server inside the callback procedure so your code blocks until the loading completes.
+    boot, and to perform cleanup just before server quit.
+Make sure to sync the server inside the boot callback procedure so your code blocks until the SynthDef loading completes.

 Define a callback and register it against one or more events: